 A Lesson Plan is a logical sequence or road map for the student to learn or achieve a learning standard.
 The plan should contain information about the Lesson, what should happen during the lesson, a working document, and a record of what has been taught.

-Contents of a Lesson Plan.
+Contents of a Lesson Plan

 This is the goal or the lesson.
 This section should contain details of what the students would have learnt after the lesson.
 The objectives of the lesson should be made known to the class before the class starts.
+They are clear, measurable statements that say what students should know and be able to do by the end of the lesson or unit.
+Objectives help teachers focus their lessons and tests on specific goals and enable students to understand the purpose of their learning.

+Materials are another important part of a lesson plan.
+They refer to the tools or supplies that teachers need to teach a lesson well.
 These are supplies needed to complete the lesson.
 They include things like textbooks and visual documentaries to keep the student engaged.

 This section should contain details of how the educator plans on getting students hooked or focused on what they are about to learn.
 For example, motivation can be carried out through telling a story or showing pictures, reading a book, or probably showing a real-life item.

 This is where the main work is.
 Here the educator will have to break down the steps that will be taken to complete the lesson.
 Details of the learning style that will be used will also be included in this section.
+The procedure usually has three main parts: an introduction, the main activity or lesson, and a conclusion.

+During the closing, teachers can also allow students to use what they’ve learned differently or connect it to the real world.
+This can help them better understand the ideas and remember them effectively.
 How and where the lesson closes is a significant aspect of any lesson plan.
 For a physical class, the lesson can be closed inside the class or outside the class, usually through a field trip or an excursion.

 This is how you know if the class meets the objective of the lesson.
 There are different ways to assess the students to see if they fulfil the lesson objectives.
 Some of which include.